drsanches/photobooth/readme.md

 - Use another framework?

 ### Other
-- Split readme to 2 parts: app and elk
+- Split readme to 3 parts: app, elk, nginx